Acrylic Pouring Paints

 Durable pure acrylics for interior and exterior art.
-24 strong, lightfast (non-fading) colours. these paints are specifically optimised Pouring Art.
+25 strong, lightfast (non-fading) colours.
+These paints are specifically optimised for Pouring Art.

 LOW VOC and FORMALDEHYDE FREE